mikestreety/mikestreety/app/content/blog/notes-14.md

   - Notes
 ---

-I was looking through my [diary](/diary) the other day and te how little I hast posted over the last month or so compared to the rest of the year.
+I was looking through my [diary](/diary) the other day and noted how little I hast posted over the last month or so compared to the rest of the year.
 I also remembered that I had gone through a blog writing marathon earlier in the year and scheduled posts for months to come - so it's not that I have _recently_ stopped writing, I've just not written anything (except the odd post here or there) since about April.

 Over the last few weeks, however, there have been a couple of events I wanted to make a note of.
 Not for anyone, really, except myself.

 ### Commuter Bike Crash

 About a month ago I experienced a rather embarrassing crash on the way to work.
 I was still close enough to home to hobble back after, but the accident broke my bike frame.
 I was avoiding a dog walker and another cyclist and didn't see a pothole masked by grass.
 The pothole caused me to lose control of the bike, after which I went head first into a low wall - which threw me over the handlebars and over the wall.

 I was ok - bruised ego and legs.
 Fortunately there was a A&E nurse who saw the whole thing and gave me a quick check up before we headed in different directions.